 Summary On Whiskey

 Whiskey has a long shelf life if left unopened, away from direct sunlight and heat sources.
-Once opened, it is better to drink it within 6 months to a year if you have more than half left in the bottle and less if you have less than half in the bottle.
+Once opened, it is better to drink it within six months to a year if you have more than half left in the bottle and less if you have less than half in the bottle.

-Always store the whiskey bottles upright as overtime aluminum caps can loosen, leading to more oxygen getting to your whiskey and speeding up degradation.
+Always store the whiskey bottles upright as, over time, aluminum caps can loosen, leading to more oxygen getting to your whiskey and speeding up degradation.